Easy Corn Chowder Recipe

 How to cut kernels from the cob

 When cutting the kernels from the cob, I like to use a wide, shallow bowl with a small bowl, like a ramekin, in the center.
 I set the cob on the small bowl and cut the kernels off by running a knife straight down against the cob.
-This helps keep the kernels corraled in your bowl and eliminates a lot of mess!
+This helps keep the kernels corralled in your bowl and eliminates a lot of mess!

 Can I use frozen or canned corn?